dae-ne/youtube-browser-extension/README.md

 ## How to install?

-For now, it works only in Google Chrome (it's still in development, so not every feature is working properly).
+For now it's Chrome only.

+1. Open the latest release (e.g.: 0.1.0) and download the `youtube_extension_<VERSION>.zip`, where `<VERSION>` is the version number (e.g.: *youtube_extension_0.1.0.zip*).
+2. Unzip the downloaded file to a new directory.
+3. In Chrome, go to the `chrome://extensions/` page.
+4. Turn on the developer mode in the top right corner.
+5. Click the `Load unpacked` button and select the unzipped directory with the extension.
+6. You can add the extension to the browser toolbar by clicking the `puzzle` icon in the top right corner and then clicking the `pin` icon next to the extension name.
+7. Right-click the extension icon in the toolbar and select `Options` to open the options page.
+Enable or disable the features as you wish.

+## Local development

 1. Clone the repository to your local machine.
+2. Set git hooks by running the `npm run prepare` command.
-2. Install the dependencies using the `npm install` command.
+3. Install the dependencies using the `npm install` command.
-3. Build the project using the `npm run build` command.
+4. Build the project using the `npm run build` command.
-4. Open the Chrome browser and go to the `chrome://extensions/` page.
+5. Open the Chrome browser and go to the `chrome://extensions/` page.
-5. Turn on the developer mode in the top right corner.
+6. Turn on the developer mode in the top right corner.
-6. Click the `Load unpacked` button and select the `dist` directory.
+7. Click the `Load unpacked` button and select the `dist` directory from the cloned repository.

-## Local development

-Do all the steps from the installation section and then run the `npm run prepare` command to set up git hooks.

 ## How to add a new feature?